tmux-python/tmuxp/README.rst

 .. code-block:: bash

+    # tmuxp uses ``switch-client`` for you if already in a TMUX client.
     $ tmuxp attach-session<tab>
-    # tmuxp will also automatically ``switch-client`` if you are already
-    # inside a tmux client.
     $ tmuxp kill-session<tab>

+    # load a session configuration from a YAML or JSON file.
     $ tmuxp load<tab>
-    # load a session configuration with windows, panes, autocommands from
-    # a YAML or JSON file.

 See: `bash completion`_